Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-And Anchor checks that the ID of the account passed in matches one of those two IDs above.
+Anchor checks that the ID of the account passed in matches one of those two IDs above.
 If the given account does not match either of these two, then Anchor will throw an `InvalidProgramId` error and prevent the transaction from executing.

 ```rust
 impl<T: Ids> CheckId for T {